BattleMage0231/rickroll-legacy/README.md

 # Installation

-Simply clone or download this repository to install it.
+To install the latest version, simply clone or download this repository.

+To install previous versions, go to releases and download the source code.

 The interpreter was tested with Python 3.8.2.
 Earlier versions of Python may not work.